P3Modding/p3modding.github.io/src/towns/bath-house.md

 |Bribed by other merchant|*"Ah!
 You're here as well, John Doe?
 I have only very recently spoken to one of your competitors."*|
 |Not bribed by anyone, annoyed|*"Are you there again?!
 Let me have my bath in peace, please."*|

-**The annoyance of the councillor with a given index is bugged and saved globally, as discussed in the Known Bugs chapter.**
+**The annoyance of a councillor with a given index is bugged and saved globally, as discussed in the Known Bugs chapter.**

 ### Limits
 The success operation has a check which probably should prevent a merchant from bribing more than 2 councillors in one town.